pe-si/esphome-pace-bms/README.md

     refresh: 1s
 ```

-This second source section is needed to work around a design bug in the ESPHome DateTime component, it will be removed / become unnecessary once [the PR](https://github.com/esphome/esphome/pull/7425) to fix that goes through.

 ## UART and pace_bms

 Next, lets configure the UART and pace_bms component to speak with your BMS.